Dutch bank ABN Amro faces further political hurdles before IPO

 He predicted a major foreign bank will end up winning the role as global coordinator for the share sale and the fees will then be considered exorbitant by Dutch standards.

-"You can see what will happen when politicians realize the fees that are going to be paid to bankers," he said.
+"You can see what will happen when politicians realise the fees that are going to be paid to bankers," he said.

 But he said that he didn't think the controversy would seriously harm investor interest.